jgarciasuarez/jgarciasuarez.github.io/projectProgressControl.md

 - [x] Git branch confirmed clean and synchronized before the current work.

 ## Change Log

+### 2026-07-31 — DDCF Dialog Overflow Regression Fixed

+- Reproduced the reported failure on the published staging site at 1280 × 720.
+- Measured a 656 px-high dialog whose content column retained a 1,333 px intrinsic height.
+The grid item could not shrink, while the parent dialog clipped the excess with `overflow: hidden`, leaving no usable scroll surface.
+- Constrained the dialog's grid row and allowed its media and content children to shrink inside the available dynamic viewport height.
+- Made the content column the explicit scroll surface with contained overscroll and stable scrollbar space.
+- Added a named, keyboard-focusable content region and a visible focus treatment so keyboard users can scroll the complete description.
+- Preserved the existing full-dialog mobile scroll pattern below 850 px.
+- Added Playwright regression coverage that opens all five DDCF dialogs at 1280 × 720 and verifies:
+  - The content column remains inside the visible dialog.
+  - Keyboard and pointer-wheel scrolling reach the end of overflowing content.
+  - Escape closes each dialog and restores focus to its originating node.
+  - The complete central-project content and final resource remain reachable at 390 × 844.
+- Validation:
+  - ESLint: passed with zero errors and zero warnings.
+  - Component tests: 2 files / 4 tests passed.
+  - Staging production build and TypeScript: passed.
+  - Static export validation: passed for 78 files / 7.39 MiB with staging canonical and noindex policy.
+  - Playwright: 27 of 27 tests passed.

 ### 2026-07-31 — Carlos GitHub Pages Staging Published